tom1092/DES-decrypter/README.md

 # DES-decrypter

-Full description of this project is provided in "DES descryption.pdf"
+A full description of this project is provided in "DES descryption.pdf"

 Compile with: clang++ main.cpp crypt3.cpp --std=c++11 -fopenmp -o ompDES_cracker